-Revenue recognition

-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
+Revenue recognition - In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
 The ASU and all subsequently issued clarifying ASUs replaced most existing revenue recognition guidance in U.S. GAAP.
 The ASU also required expanded disclosures relating to the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
-The Organization early adopted the new standard effective January 1, 2017, the first day of the Organization's fiscal year using the full retrospective approach.
-As part of the adoption of the ASU, the Organization applied the standard only to contracts that were not completed at the initial date of application.